 \section{Conclusion}

-In this paper, we present a dataset of humans performing a food acquisition task by controlling a robot manipulator.
-During this task, a variety of types of participant data were collected, including eyegaze information, electrymyography of the controlling arm, stereo video, and robot controller information.
-This dataset can enable research into human-robot collaboration and multimodal human behavior analysis.
+We presented a data set of humans who performed a food acquisition task by controlling a robot manipulator.
+During this task, a variety of types of participant data were collected, including eye gaze information, electrymyography of the controlling arm, stereo video, and robot controller information.
+This data set enables research into human-robot collaboration and multimodal human behavior analysis.